utah-cs4470-sp23/class/assignment4/README.md

   terminates the program (on a type error) or returns the type of the expression.
-Type errors only occur if the arguments to a function have the incorrect type, or if an undefined variable or function is used, or if a normal variable is used as a function, or if a variable or function name is reused.
+Type errors only occur if the arguments to a function have the incorrect type, or if an undefined variable or function is used, or if a normal variable is used as a function.

-- `type_stmt` takes a `Stmt` AST node and a symbol table, and either terminates the program (on a type error) or returns nothing after modifying the symbol table.
+- `type_command` takes a `Command` AST node and a symbol table, and either terminates the program (on a type error) or returns nothing after modifying the symbol table.
 Type errors occur for `assert` with a non-`bool` argument, `write image` with a non-`pict` argument, and `return` with a non-`int` argument.
-They also occur for `let` and `read image` when a variable is redefined.
+They also occur for `let` and `read image` when they try to redefine a variable name that is already bound.

 Note that `show` works on any type so it never raises a type error.